munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

-There's a neat consequence of keeping the particles *sorted* by their active state.
-We no longer need to *store* the active flag at all.
-It can be determined entirely by its position in the array and the `numActiveParticles_` counter.
-That's good: it makes our particle objects smaller, which means we can pack more in our cache lines.
-And that makes them even faster.
+There's a neat consequence of keeping the particles *sorted* by their active state: We don't need to store an active flag in each particle at all.
+It can be determined entirely by its position in the array and the `numActive_` counter.
+This makes our particle objects smaller, which means we can pack more in our cache lines, and that makes them even faster.

 It's not all rosy, though.
 As you can see from the API, we've lost a bit of OOP flavor here.
-You can no longer just call some `activate()` method on the `Particle` itself since it doesn't know it's index.
-Instead, the particle *system* has this responsibility.
+The `Particle` class no longer controls its own active state.
+You can't just call some `activate()` method on it since it doesn't know it's index.
+Instead, any code that wants to activate partiles needs access to the particle *system*.

 In this case, I'm OK with `ParticleSystem` and `Particle` being tightly tied like this.
 I think of them as a single *concept* spread across two physical *classes*.
 It just means accepting the idea that particles are *only* meaningful in the context of some particle system.
+Also, in this case it's likely the particle system that will be spawning and killing particles anyway.

 ### Hot/cold splitting

-OK, this will be the last example of a simple technique for making your cache happier.
-It's a bit like a finer-grained manifestion of the previous idea.
+OK, this is the last example of a simple technique for making your cache happier.
 Say we've got an AI component for some game entity.
 It has some state in it: the animation it's currently playing, a goal position its heading towards, energy level, etc..
 Stuff it checks and tweaks every single frame.
 Something like:

 ^code ai-component

 But it also has some state for rarer eventualities.
-It may need to store some data describing what loot it drops when it gets 86'd.
-That state will only ever be used once by the game entity's lifetime, right at the bitter end.
+It may need to store some data describing what loot it drops when it has an unfortunate encounter with the noisy end of a shotgun.
+That drop data will only ever be used once in the game entity's lifetime, right at the bitter end.

 ^code loot-drop

-Assuming we've already followed the earlier patterns, when we update these AI components, we'll be walking through a nice packed array of data.
+Assuming we followed the earlier patterns, when we update these AI components, we walk through a nice packed, contiguous array of data.
 But that data includes all of the loot drop information.
 That makes each component bigger, which reduces the number of them we can fit in a cache line.
 We get more cache misses because the total memory we walk over is larger.
-That drop data gets pulled into the cache for every component, every frame, even though we aren't even touching it.
+The loot data gets pulled into the cache for every component, every frame, even though we aren't even touching it.

-One solution for this is called "hot/cold splitting".
+The solution for this is called "hot/cold splitting".
 The idea is to break our data structure into two separate pieces.
 The first holds the "hot" data: the state we need to touch every frame.
 The other piece is the "cold" data: everything else that gets used less frequently.

 The hot piece is the *main* AI component.
-It's the one we need to use the most, so we don't want to hide it behind an indirection.
+It's the one we need to use the most, so we don't want to chase a pointer to find it.
 The cold component can be off to the side, but we still need to get to it, so we give the hot component a pointer to it, like so:

 ^code hot-cold

-Now when we're walking the AI components every frame, the only data that gets loaded into the cache is what we really, with the <span name="parallel">exception</span> of that one little pointer to the cold data.
-But that's still a real improvement over having all of that cold data right there in the way.
+Now when we're walking the AI components every frame, the only data that gets loaded into the cache is stuff we are actually processing (with the <span name="parallel">exception</span> of that one little pointer to the cold data).

 <aside name="parallel">